-PwC New Zealand aims to recruit, train, develop and retain the best and the brightest people who share in the firm's strong sense of responsibility for delivering highquality services.
-Our hiring standards include a structured interview process with behaviour-based questions built from The PwC Professional framework, assessment of academic records, and background checks.
+PwC New Zealand aims to recruit, train, develop and retain the best and the brightest people who share in the firm's strong sense of responsibility for delivering high-quality services and share our values.
+Our hiring standards include a structured interview process with behaviour-based questions built from The PwC Professional framework, assessment of prior experience and academic records, and background checks.